mcmah309/eros/README.md

     let body = res
         .text()
-        // Trace the `Err` without the type (`TracedError`) .traced_dyn()
+        // Trace the `Err` without the type (`TracedError`)
+        // Note: This is not needed. we could call `context` directly and it defaults to `traced_dyn` .traced_dyn()
         // Add context to the traced error if an `Err` .context("while reading response body")?;